bennywee/donut_ceviche_classifier/README.md

 2) Expose the model via a API to be called on a web or cloud service

-3) Create a docker container which contains the trained model and the python code to serve the API
+3) Create another docker container (call it staging) which contains the trained model and the python code to serve the API

 4) Deploy the container in the staging environment (perform A/B tests or shadow tests, integration tests, expose it to a subset of production data)